vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```
    The image bundle in the form of TAR files, along with the publish-images-fromtar.yaml file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.

-1. Download the Taznu CLI plugins
+1. Download the Tanzu CLI plugins

     Download the plugin-inventory image along with all selected plugin images as a tar.gz file on the local disk of a machine which has internet access using the tanzu plugin download-bundle command.
     ```